Moiz2803/Fetch/README.md

 Monitoring and logging: To track the application's health and performance metrics, integrate monitoring tools like Prometheus or New Relic.
 To gather and analyse logs, use centralised logging solutions (like the ELK stack).

 I would take the following actions in order to deploy this application in production:

-Deployment Method:

-Create a cloud infrastructure for hosting the application components, such as AWS, Azure, or Google Cloud.

-For simple deployment and scaling, containerize the application using Docker or another containerization tool.

-To manage and scale the application containers, use a platform for container orchestration like Kubernetes.

-Utilising a Continuous Integration/Continuous Deployment (CI/CD) pipeline for automated deployment and updates, deploy the application containers to production.

-Enhancing Production-Readiness Components

-Monitoring and logging: To track the application's health and performance metrics, integrate monitoring tools like Prometheus or New Relic.
-To gather and analyse logs, use centralised logging solutions (like the ELK stack).

 Security: Implement security measures such as encryption of sensitive data at rest and in transit.
 Use identity and access management (IAM) roles to ensure secure access to resources.